albapons/04_ISKRA_01_imba/imba/README.md

 #### FALTA FER:

-- acabar `programmes/summerCamp`
+- acabar WHAT MAKES US DIFFERENT a `programmes/summerCamp`
-- fer nous components per a `programmes/18years`
 - fer `/joinUs`
 - scroll up button
 - logics for the contact form